awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 1. In the list of applications, find the application that you want to route traffic to, and get the value of **URL**\.
 If you don't see the list of applications, choose **Applications** in the navigation pane\.

-   For more information about the URL, see [Elastic Beanstalk environment's domain name](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customdomains.html) in the *Elastic Beanstalk developer guide*\.
+   For more information about the URL, see [Elastic Beanstalk environment's domain name](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customdomains.html) in the *Elastic Beanstalk Developer Guide*\.

 ## Creating an Amazon Route 53 record that routes traffic to your Elastic Beanstalk environment<a name="routing-to-beanstalk-environment-create-resource-record-set"></a>